Yorkville, Toronto: Shopping and commerce

-The Mink Mile shopping district is located on Bloor Street, and includes office buildings with retail stores in the bottom one or two floors.
+The Mink Mile shopping district is located on Bloor Street and includes office buildings with retail stores in the bottom one or two floors.
 The main streets of Avenue Road and Bay Street north of Bloor are similarly developed.
-North of Bloor, on Yorkville and Cumberland streets, between the main arteries, the character changes to smaller buildings containing art galleries, first-floor retail and restaurants.
+North of Bloor, on Yorkville and Cumberland streets, between the main arteries, the character changes to smaller buildings containing art galleries, first-floor retail, and restaurants.
 Further north still are single-family detached and semi-detached homes dating to the 19th century.

-Yorkville has shopping, restaurants, Yorkville Village mall, and the first five star hotel in Canada.
-Hotels in include the InterContinental Toronto Yorkville, Four Seasons Toronto, Park Hyatt Toronto, Hazelton Hotel, Windsor Arms Hotel, the Residence on Bay, and the Toronto Marriott Bloor Yorkville Hotel.
+Yorkville has shopping, restaurants, Yorkville Village mall, and the first five-star hotel in Canada.
+Hotels in include the Four Seasons Toronto, Park Hyatt Toronto, Hazelton Hotel, Windsor Arms Hotel, the Residence on Bay, The Yorkville Royal Sonesta Hotel and W Toronto.

 Parks

-The Village of Yorkville Park is a series of gardens which includes Scots Pines growing out of circular benches, a set of metal archways among a row of crabapple trees, a marshy wetland, a waterfall bordering one side of a courtyard filled with benches and chairs, and a 650-tonne granite rock.
+The Village of Yorkville Park is a series of gardens that includes Scots Pines growing out of circular benches, a set of metal archways among a row of crabapple trees, a marshy wetland, a waterfall bordering one side of a courtyard filled with benches and chairs, and a 650-tonne granite rock.

-Frank Stollery Parkette is a wedge-shaped park named for local businessman and politician Frank Stollery (1879-1971); the park commemorates the history of Davenport Road.
+Frank Stollery Parkette is a wedge-shaped park named for local businessman and politician Frank Stollery; the park commemorates the history of Davenport Road.

 Jesse Ketchum Park is named for the Canadian politician Jesse Ketchum, and is a greenspace park with a playground, located next to Jesse Ketchum Public School.

-Town Hall Square commemorates the site of Yorkville Town Hall, and is an urban oasis with paths and benches sheltered between rows of hedges, trees and oversized pots.
+Town Hall Square commemorates the site of Yorkville Town Hall and is an urban oasis with paths and benches sheltered between rows of hedges, trees, and oversized pots.
 It abuts the Yorkville branch of the Toronto Public Library.